osdc/codejam/README.md

 	url = <path to your project>
 ```

-#### 3. Commit the changes and create a pull request
+#### 3. Commit the changes and create a Pull Request

+Commit the `.gitmodules` file and open a PR to the `main` branch of this repository.
-You don't need to manually update submodules for every change. [dependabot](https://dependabot.com/submodules/) will automatically do that for you.
+You don't need to manually update submodules for every change, [dependabot](https://dependabot.com/submodules/) will automatically do that for you.
+So, you can just make this PR once.

 ## Rules